-The citizens’ assembly is at the heart of our democratic experiment.
-In a secured space, people selected by lot discuss how our democracy should continue.
-People who would otherwise never enter into conversation together sit alongside each other to discuss fundamental questions.
-Those who would otherwise remain silent are given the opportunity to have their say.
+The citizens’ assembly was at the heart of our democratic experiment.
+In a secured space, people selected by lot discussed how our democracy should continue.
+People who would otherwise never have entered into conversation together sat alongside each other to discuss fundamental questions.
+Those who would otherwise have remained silent were given the opportunity to have their say.

 Why a citizens’ assembly?

-The participating citizens should discuss differing opinions on the possible additions to parliamentary democracy and its possible further developments.
-The main issue is the question with which the Commission of Experts at the Bundestag also deals: should parliamentary democracy be supplemented by direct democracy and citizen participation?
+The participating citizens were meant to discuss differing opinions on the possible additions to parliamentary democracy and its possible further developments.
+The main issue was the question with which the Commission of Experts at the Bundestag also deals: should parliamentary democracy be supplemented by direct democracy and citizen participation?
 What does direct democracy have to look like in order for the people to identify themselves with it?
-A citizens’ report should be produced at the end in which the citizens’ assembly compiles its policy recommendations.
+A citizens’ report was produced at the end in which the citizens’ assembly compiled its policy recommendations.

 What is so special about it?

 In a citizens’ assembly, it is not only the “usual suspects” that discuss with each other.
 In order for this process to succeed, there is an important prerequisite: the discussions take place in small groups to which neither the experts nor the media or politicians have access.
 Thus, an honest and open discussion in the secured space can take place without worry of “embarrassing” or “unwelcome” statements.

 Each citizen should have had the chance to be selected as a participant.
 For this reason, participants were selected by lot from population registers.
 There was a detailed concept for the selection of the participants and for the organization of the individual events.
 The important key points were:

 All regions of Germany and the various municipal sizes were represented.